Packing d-dimensional balls into a d+1-dimensional container: Stabbing helps to pack similar unit hyperdisks

-\begin{theorem} Let~$\disks$ be a family of unit-radius disks whose normals make an angle of at most~$\phi_0$ with the~$z$-axis.
-An optimal solution to~\stab for~$\disks$ with respect to the~$z$-direction has length at most~$\frac{81}{8}\OPT$, where~$\OPT$ is the volume of an optimal solution of~\pack for~$\disks$.
-The \stab-solution thus provides a $42$-approximation for~\pack. \end{theorem} \begin{proof} Since an optimal solution to~\pack implies a stabbing of length at most~$\frac{81}{8}\OPT$, an optimal stabbing has at most this length, implying the first claim.
+\begin{theorem} Let~$\disks$ be a family of unit hyperdisks whose normals make an angle of at most~$\phi_0 = \arccos(1/\sqrt{d+1})$ with the~$x_{d+1}$-axis.
+An optimal solution to~\stab for~$\disks$ with respect to the~$x_{d+1}$-direction has length at most~$2(d+1)^{d}\cdot \OPT$, where~$\OPT$ is the volume of an optimal solution to~\packAA for~$\disks$.
+The \stab-solution thus provides a $((2^{d+1} (d+1)^{d} + 1))$-approximation for~\packAA. \end{theorem} \begin{proof} Since an optimal solution to~\packAA implies a stabbing of length at most~$2(d+1)^{d}\cdot \OPT$, an optimal stabbing has at most this length, implying the first claim.

-The smallest axis-parallel box enclosing the stabbing is a valid packing of the disks (here we make use of the triangle inequality from Theorem~\ref{thm:metric}: if consecutive disks do not intersect, then no pair of disks can intersect).
-If~$L_z$ is the length of the stabbing, its volume is at most~$E_x E_y (L_z + E_z)$ (the $E_z$-term is needed because we measure the length of a stabbing only from the first to the last center).
-Since $E_x, E_y \leq 2$ and $L_z \leq \frac{81}{8}\OPT$, this is at most
+The smallest axis-parallel box enclosing the stabbing is a valid packing of the hyperdisks.
+Here we make use of the triangle inequality from Theorem~\ref{thm:metric}: if consecutive hyperdisks do not overlap, then all hyperdisks are non-overlapping.
+If~$L_{d+1}$ is the length of the stabbing, its volume is at most~$E_1 E_2\cdots E_d (L_{d+1} + E_{d+1})$ (the $E_{d+1}$-term is needed because we measure the length of a stabbing only from the first to the last center).
+Since $E_i \leq 2$ for $1\leq i\leq n$ and $L_{d+1} \leq 2(d+1)^{d}\cdot \OPT$, this is at most